Insights

 Financial Action Task Force (FATF) Status

-China is a member of the FATF since 2007, as they have established money laundering and terrorist financing regulations in compliance with the FATF recommendations.
+China has been a member of the FATF since 2007, as they have established money laundering and terrorist financing regulations in compliance with the FATF recommendations.

 Regulators